sohaib522/Crud_Operations/README.md

+There is one sign up page and a sign up page the user can sign if he has done process of sign up the login user can then create, delete, update information in the table.

 The project is using Asp dotnet as backend, layered architecture is used to separate data, models and controllers.

 Entity framework is used for running migrations.